Symphonic dances from West Side Story - Barnatan plays Gershwin

 - Leonard Bernstein Symphonic dances from West Side story

-When Gershwin's Rhapsody in Blue was a resounding success, angry tongues in New York claimed that Gershwin was just a one-hit wonder.
-To prove them wrong, Gershwin composed his greatest and most complex work up to that time with his delightful Piano Concerto in F. With this concerto, Gershwin brought jazz, the charleston, the blues and other popular American "folk music" to the concert hall.
+When Gershwin's Rhapsody in Blue was a resounding success, angry tongues in New York claimed that Gershwin would be but a one-hit wonder.
+To prove them wrong, Gershwin composed his greatest and most complex work to that time with his delightful Piano Concerto in F. With this concerto, Gershwin brought jazz, the charleston, the blues and other popular American "folk music" to the concert hall.
 Pianist Inon Barnatan, "one of the most admired pianists of his generation" according to The New York Times, makes Gershwin's piano concerto swing and shine.